pdjr-signalk-plugins/pgn130316/README.md

    K store (although it can be inferred by reversing the mapping described above).

-5. PGN 130316 ```Index``` data (i.e. the NMEA 2000 instance of the
-   transmitting sensor) is not saved in the Signal K store (although it can also be inferred by reversing the mapping described above).
+5. PGN 130316 ```Instance``` data is not saved in the Signal K store (although it can also be inferred by reversing the mapping described above).

 6. Meta data describing the created temperature node paths is not saved to to the Signal K store.